 - Currently one of five 2018 Artist Fellows at the Union for Contemporary Art

-- Adapting and directing Wynken Blynken and Nod at The Rose Theater in February 2018.
-The piece will be best enjoyed by children ages 2-5 years old and their families.
+- Adapted and directed Wynken Blynken and Nod at The Rose Theater in February 2018 for children ages 2-5 and families.
 Read a review in The Reader!

 - Co-produced Bittersweet: A Valentine's Day Hangover and Mister & MissCast: A Gender Bending Musical Theatre Cabaret at The Max in downtown Omaha with Three Ladies.

 - Performed and served as Student Director in The Best Christmas Pageant Ever the Musical! at The Rose Theater in December 2017.
 Check out the Omaha World Herald article about the young actors in the cast and Ashley's work with them.